botanicus/tasks/README.md

 # tasks.yml

 Today:
+# Timestamp and @current is added when tasks start runs.
+- 7:50 Eat breakfast @current
-- Write a task management system
+- Write a task management system @programming @important

 2018-06-07:
 - Do something else

 Prague:
 - Something I have to do in Prague

-# This is added when start is called and removed when done is called.
-_timestamp: <timestamp>
 ```

 - `tasks next` Print the coming task.